labgem/pangenomeNEM/README.rst

 	This is a tab-delimitated file.

 	1. The first columnn is the gene families name (sometime the name of the median gene)
-	2. The futher columnn are the name of the gene id belonging to this families.
-A gene can't belong to multiple families
+	2. The further columnns are the gene ID belonging to this families (a gene can't belongs to multiple families)

 	Exemple of a families file:
 	::